apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

  - `artemis-users.properties`

-Maksed passwords for `artemis-users.properties` *can* be generated using the `mask` command using the `--hash` command-line option.
-However, we recommend using the set of tools provided by the `user` command described below.
+Masked passwords for `artemis-users.properties` *can* be generated using the `mask` command using the `--hash` command-line option.
+However, this is also possible using the set of tools provided by the `user` command described below.

 ## Masking Configuration